-Alaska Airlines shows great transparency with regards to their CO2 emissons and other steps they are taking to improve their impact on the environment.
+Alaska Airlines shows great transparency with regard to its CO2 emissions and other steps they are taking to improve its impact on the environment.
 They are always looking for innovative ways to reduce the environmental impact of their services, and steps that they have taken so far have included going strawless, composting grounds from coffee served in flight, and using avionics to use the 'Greener Skies' approaches in order to cut fuel consumption.

 The airline has also formed a partnership with the Port of Seattle and Boeing with the aim to power all flights by all airlines at Seattle-Tacoma International Airport with sustainable biofuel.

-Delta is taking steps to improve their environmental impact - largely with regards to their fuel emissions, but also with regards to water waste, hazardous waste, and implementation of a recycling program.
+Delta is taking steps to improve its environmental impact - largely with regard to its fuel emissions, but also with regard to water waste, hazardous waste, and the implementation of a recycling program.

 Since 2008, KLM's climate action plan has ensured that the airline is more sustainable in the sky and on the ground.

-Jetblue is committed to improving the airline's environmental impact, and is proud to be transparent with regards to the steps taken in doing so.
+Jetblue is committed to improving the airline's environmental impact and is proud to be transparent with regard to the steps taken in doing so.

-Easyjet is committed to reduction of carbon emissions, and invests in projects to ensure that the environmental impact of the airlne is as minimal as possible.
+Easyjet is committed to the reduction of carbon emissions and invests in projects to ensure that the environmental impact of the airline is as minimal as possible.
 Example projects include new fleet investment, seat-weight reduction due to investment in new lightweight Recaro seats, paperless cockpits, adding 'sharklet' wing tips, and the addition of 6 more seats to existing A320 aircraft.

-Cathay Pacific endeavors to 'be the world's best airline' and focuses particularly on the following environmental issues: climate change, waste, air quality, noise, water, conservation, and biodiversity.
+Cathay Pacific endeavours to 'be the world's best airline' and focuses particularly on the following environmental issues: climate change, waste, air quality, noise, water, conservation, and biodiversity.

-British Airways strives to conduct business activities in an environmentally friendly manner, and does this by committing to preventing pollution as much as possible, reducing pollution impact to be as low as possible, protecting the natural environment, reducing carbon emissions per passenger, reducing noise per flight, and minimising wasted through increase of material re-use and recycling.
+British Airways strives to conduct business activities in an environmentally friendly manner and does this by committing to preventing pollution as much as possible, reducing pollution impact to be as low as possible, protecting the natural environment, reducing carbon emissions per passenger, reducing noise per flight, and minimising waste through the increase of material re-use and recycling.

 Loganair is forthcoming as the leading pioneer of electric aircraft.
-The Scottish regional airline wants to start using electric-powered planes by 2021 for their flights between Westray and Papa Westray in a bid to reach their goal to become carbon neutral.
+The Scottish regional airline wants to start using electric-powered planes by 2021 for its flights between Westray and Papa Westray in a bid to reach its goal to become carbon neutral.

-Loganair are already making themselves more environmentally friendly, with their use of renewable energy produced in Orkney.
+Loganair is already making itself more environmentally friendly, with its use of renewable energy produced in Orkney.

 Virgin Atlantic's top environmental policy is concerned with aircraft fuel and reduction of carbon emissions, alongside aircraft waste and noise, combined ground operations, and supply chain work.

 Etihad Airways are partnering with the Abu Dhabi Waste Management Center on a project to explore how municipal waste can be converted into jet fuel.
-One of the aims of the project is to use the final jet furl on Etihad Airways' flights.
-This shows the commitment that the airline has towards cutting-edge environmental advances, and reducing the airline's dependency on fossil fuels.
+One of the aims of the project is to use the final jet fuel on Etihad Airways' flights.
+This shows the commitment that the airline has toward cutting-edge environmental advances and reducing the airline's dependency on fossil fuels.